[Lyman Cyrus Day-]Smith

 Dr. Frank Day-Smith graduated from the University of Toronto in 1909 and practiced in Alberta for some years.
 He married Hazel on August 14, 1912 in Lacombe, Alberta.
 They then moved to Vermilion, Alberta and then came to Vancouver in 1924, where he engaged in general practice.
 They had three children - Miriam, Alan and Lyman.

 Frank and Hazel divorced around 1947.
 Hazel changed her named to Hazel Courtice Smith or just Hazel Smith.
 Hazel moved to Sea Island with her son Alan and his wife Jean; they lived on Miller Road.
 Hazel, Alan and Jean did not reside on Sea Island for long, and by 1950 they are listed as living back in Vancouver.

 In 1948 Frank is listed as remarried with a new wife by the name of Vera.

 Lyman was a Lieutenant with the Seaforth Highlanders of Canada, R.C.I.C.
 He died in action in Italy December 16, 1944 and is buried in the Ravenna War Cemetery.

 For more information and a photograph of Lyman Cyrus Day-Smith, see Veterans Affairs Canada.

-Note: Council passed a resolution on February 4, 1946 to name Smith Crescent in the Gray Subdivision (one of the Veteran Land Act subdivision) after the fallen servicemen named Smith.
+Note: Council passed a resolution on February 4, 1946 to name Smith Crescent in the Gray Subdivision (one of the Veterans' Land Act subdivisions) after a fallen serviceman named Smith.

 History of the Road Name (Smith Crescent and Smith Drive):